Festivals Of Colours: Holi Celebration In India

 I have traveled across India.
 Called many states ‘home’ at different points in time–flamboyant Punjab, leisurely, languid Goa, Bengal, suspended in time, elegant Lucknow, dignified Karnataka, melting-pot Mumbai and the capital city of saddi Delhi.
 Read on for how we celebrated Holi across India.

-#1 Holi in Ferozepur, Punjab
+#1 Holi Celebration In Ferozepur, Punjab

 The granary of India celebrates this post-harvest festival in great style.
 One of the key attractions here is the Hola Mahalla, observed a day after Holi in Anandpur Sahib.
 An elaborate display of martial arts and skills by the warrior Nihang Sikhs along with creative contests at other places, grace this, one of the largest gatherings of Sikhs in the world.